fwilleke80/Python-Tests/README.md

 Generates a pronouncable password of variable length

 ### namegen
-A funny module that I originally wrote in JS and not ported to Python.
+A funny module that I originally wrote in JS and now ported to Python.
 It generates interesting and totally unexceptional male and female names.

 The names will sound funniest to german ears, I suppose.